 Up until now, it feels demurring to correct a colleague, even students, straightly.
 Thank God social media, through WordPress, is here to assertively offer a helping hand in reaching out to the concerned.
 I would like to reiterate that doing this is not a way of blowing my horn.
 I pride myself on my knowledge of the English language but I still have a million things to learn about its rules too.
 Grammar mishaps like bad diction of yours truly are also everywhere.
 Sometimes I could see them, sometimes I could not.
 I also need a helping hand.

 Anyway, let us now exscind the idiom under dispute: “Thanks God”.
 The presence of such on Facebook, even on Twitter and Instagram, worries me much already as the younger Gen Z are all over the place.
 Guilty party, please do not clench your fist yet.
 Read on and make a note of this instead.

 “Thanks God” is not actually an error when used in the right context.
 That is, the vocative expression or direct address where the identity of the party spoken to is set forth expressly within a sentence as in, “That is incorrect, John.”
 John is the vocative expression because it indicates the party being addressed as opposed to the sentence, “That is incorrect.”

 Relative to the foregoing, “Thanks God” becomes correct if it is used in the same context as in, “Thanks, God.”
-This way, the subject idiom is a sentence which implies that you are either praying or directly conversing with God–the very case in a direct address.
+This way, it is a sentence–which implies that you are either praying or directly conversing with God–the very case in a direct address.
 And, it should be punctuated.

 However, “Thanks God” is grammatically unacceptable when used as an idiom for being thankful that something good happened in a bad situation or if you are relieved of something (e.g., Thanks God the weather is fine today.)—which is definitely and often the case we come across on various social networking sites most especially Facebook.
 So stop saying “Thanks God” when you want to express relief or thankfulness.
 “Thank God” is the correct expression to use as in, “Thank God the weather is fine today.”